 Spot colors (shown with a cut corner and small circle) are used when printing with color separations, to create a separate color plate, containing tones of a single color.
 The spot colors are linked to the palette, and modifying the color in the palette will modify it in the document as well.
 Spot colors used in the document can be selected for separate spot color plate printing in the color separation section of the Print view (using the Add button).
 Spot colors are used when a special ink (selected from a palette of the ink distributor) is available and required for printing.

 Process colors (shown with a cut corner) are colors that are linked to the palette, and are separated into their CMYK components when printed.
 When using process colors, the CMYK color components can be defined in the palette, and printed as specified without using the color profile for separation.
 Since instances of process color use are linked to the palette, modifying a process color in the palette will modify all instances of its use in the document.

 Spot and process colors can be created and used from the document color palette only.
-The document color palette is stored with the document to ensure that linked colors are pointed to the correct palette.
+The document color palette is stored with the document to ensure that color links to the palette are always valid.

 The Expanded colors (shown in a box) are the most typical cases of palette colors.
 Expanded colors will be copied (expanded) when applied to an attribute (fill or outline) in the document, and no link to the palette is kept.
 Modifying an expanded color in the palette will not change the previously selected instances of that color in the document.
 External palettes (palettes loaded from a file and not stored with the document) contain only expanded colors.